Harcourt Potter

 team that oversaw and integrated the acquisition of Frankenmuth Housewares,

-a $7-million housewares importer, into PorkBarrels
+a $7-million housewares importer, into PorkBarrels in 2005.
+Frankenmuth-branded

-in 2005.
-Frankenmuth-branded products sales have now reached
+products sales have now reached $17-million.

 IPO